-Native VMMs and hosted VMMs provide a full virtualization, i.e. the guest system does not have to be modified.
+Native VMMs and hosted VMMs might provide full virtualization, i.e. the guest system does not have to be modified.
 This means that the virtualized guest operating system is working as if it would run directly on the hardware.
 But whenever the guest wants to access a hardware resource, which is only a virtualized resource, the VMM has to interrupt the guest and 'emulate' this hardware access.
-This affects the performance of the guest system.
+This effects the performance of the guest system.
 To alleviate these problems, the guest system can be modified, e.g. with special drivers, to redirect resource accesses to function calls of the VMM.
 This method is called para-virtualization and may improve the performance of the guest.
 OS level virtualization solves this resource access problem by using the same modified kernel in the guest containers as in the hosting OS.
-Hence, this technique has the advantage that the overhead for virtualization is quite low compared to the other solutions.
+This technique has the advantage that the overhead for virtualization is quite low compared to the other solutions.
 However, the OS and the kernel of the guest is predetermined.
+Figure 1 depicts how the considered virtualization platforms encapsulate virtual guests and indirect access to resources for applications, which run in user space.
 In this work, we consider five popular hardware virtualization platforms which can be categorized as

-- native virtualization, represented by VMware ESXi [19] and Xen v4 [21], - host virtualization, represented by VirtualBox [16] and KVM [12], and - operating system-level virtualization, represented by OpenVZ [15].
+- native virtualization, represented by VMware ESXi [3] and Xen v4 [4], - host virtualization, represented by VirtualBox [5] and KVM [6], and - operating system-level virtualization, represented by OpenVZ [7].